 Adam Henson is spearheading the campaign, helping us to achieve our aims for wide reaching coverage in the media and wwww.thisisdairyfarming.com (TIDF) has been revamped to coincide with the launch and includes more engaging and fun content such videos featuring Adam Henson and our Everyday Things animation.

-Visit 'Our Campaign Work' section to find out how you can I get involved in Discover Dairy?
+Visit 'Our Campaign Work' section to find out what's new and how you can I get involved in Discover Dairy?

 Read more about the campaign here

 Discover Dairy is our new consumer campaign to engage and inspire consumers to take an active interest in modern dairy farming so that, in the long term, a positive image of the industry can be maintained.

 In addition to the campaign, DairyCo provide on-going support for farmers who are either looking to or are already involved with speaking to the general public.
 Whether you are hosting a farm visit for your local schools, the community, exhibiting at an agricultural event or delivering a class room talk we can provide you with the right tools for the job.